Akakura Onsen is one of the world’s oldest ski areas, opening in the 1930s as Japan’s first international ski resort.

 Where to stay

-IF you’re looking a good location, with a lively on-site bar, Japow House is a good choice.
+If you’re looking for a good location with a lively on-site bar, Japow House is a good choice.
 They’re also able to handle large groups.

-We think onsen are pretty awesome after a day on the slopes.
-Something to keep in mind though, is if you stay in a hotel with only shared bathing options, you might have trouble convincing your teenage children to get naked with you in the bath.
+A dip in an onsen is an amazing way to unwind after a day on the slopes.
+Something to keep in mind, though, is if you stay in a hotel with only shared bathing options, you might have trouble convincing your teenage children to get naked with you in the bath.

 Even though some of the lodges aimed at international guests might have tatami and futons, don’t expect a completely Japanese experience with kimono-clad staff and kaiseki dinners.
-Sometimes even the onsen baths are kept at a lower temperature to accommodate the international visitors.
+Sometimes, even the onsen baths are kept at a lower temperature to accommodate international visitors.

 - 3.8 km from Myōkō-Kōgen Station Myōkō Haneuma LineKita-Shinano Line